MadeInSpengergasse/Tilling-Checksum-Calculator_binary-only/README.md

 #Usage
 ##Windows
-Download `TCC.jar` & `WIN_CLICKME.bat` from the `build` folder and put it into one folder.
+Download `TCC.jar` & `WIN_CLICKME.bat` from the `build` folder and put them into the same directory.
-Then double-click the `WIN_CLICKME.bat` file and the application should launch!
+Then double-click the `WIN_CLICKME.bat` file and the application should launch.

+You can alternatively start the application by opening up CMD or PowerShell and typing in:
+`javaw -jar TCC.jar [directory of the automatically created tcc_config.prop]`

 ##Linux
-Download `TCC.jar` & `LINUX_CLICKME.bat` from the `build` folder and put it into one folder.
+Download `TCC.jar` & `LINUX_CLICKME.bat` from the `build` folder and put them into the same directory.
-Then open your console/terminal, navigate to the download folder.
+Then open up your console/terminal, navigate to your chosen directory and type in `chmod +x LINUX_CLICKME.sh`.
-Type `chmod +x LINUX_CLICKME.sh` and press Enter.
-Then enter `./LINUX_CLICKME.sh` and the application should launch!
+This will make the script executable.
+Afterwards just type in `./LINUX_CLICKME.sh` and the application should launch.

+You can alternatively start the application by opening up the terminal and typing in:
+`javaw -jar TCC.jar [directory of the automatically created tcc_config.prop]`

 ##Mac
-Try the linux variant, maybe it works!
-Please report back if it works or not!
+Please feel free to contact me if you want to provide a similar script for OSX!